-15. Capital Cost of Vehicle:
+14. Capital Cost of Vehicle:

-- 15.1.
+- 14.1.
 The cost of the all vehicle components and the chemicals must not exceed \$3500 USD.
-The vehicle cost includes the donated cost of any equipment. - 15.2.
+The vehicle cost includes the donated cost of any equipment. - 14.2.
 The time donated by university machine shops and other personnel will not be included in the total price of the car.
-It is expected that every university has equal access to these resources. - 15.3.
-The cost of pressure testing is also not included in the capital cost of the car. - 15.4.
+It is expected that every university has equal access to these resources. - 14.3.
+The cost of pressure testing is also not included in the capital cost of the car. - 14.4.
 The method used to estimate the donated cost of the equipment must be shown.
 It is expected that standard financial procedures will be used to estimate this cost.

-16. Changes to Car Design from Previous Years
+15. Changes to Car Design from Previous Years

-- 16.1.
-Substantial changes must be made in the propulsion system and/ or stopping mechanism chemistry and indicated in the JSA form of the EDP. - 16.2.
-Structural improvements are encouraged whenever necessary but will not be considered a significant enough change without a change to the reaction chemistry.
+- 15.1.
+Substantial changes must be made in both the propulsion system and stopping mechanism chemistry and indicated in the JSA form of the EDP.
+To be more specific: changing the acid in a sodium-bicarb and acid reaction is not considered to be a "substantial change" - 15.2.
+Structural improvements are encouraged whenever necessary but will not be considered a significant enough change without a change to the propulsion system and stopping mechanism chemistry